 - chest pain,

-Hypertension, or high blood pressure, is another common condition that may lead to heart attack.
+Hypertension, or high blood pressure, is another common condition that may lead to a heart attack.
 You can read more about how the VA rates hypertension here.

 VA Ratings for Heart Disease